TodorW/KumOS/README.md

 ## Project Structure

-The source code for ZephyrOS is organized as follows:
+The source code for KumOS is organized as follows:

 ```
-/ZephyrOS
+/KumOS
 ├── /bootloader                # Bootloader code (e.g., GRUB config, or custom bootloader)
 │   ├── bootloader.asm         # Assembly code for booting the OS
 │   ├── boot.c                 # C code for initializing the boot process